oskarcsf/learngit/README.md

-this is first line
+this is first line\m
+this is second line\m

-this is second line
+this is the third commit line